-- 1. The presiding judge shall establish that the parties have appeared at the hearing. - 2.
-Then the parties shall make their statements.
-The appellant shall make the first statement. - 3.
-The burden to prove the unlawfulness of the judgement shall rest with the appellant. - 4.
-The cassation appeal shall be reviewed within the scope of the appeal and the response.
+1. The presiding judge shall establish that the parties have appeared at the hearing.

+2. Then the parties shall make their statements.
+The appellant shall make the first statement.

+3. The burden to prove the unlawfulness of the judgement shall rest with the appellant.

-(The normative content of Article 306(4) excluding the possibility of the court of cassation to go beyond the scope of the cassation appeal and to release a person from liability where a law adopted after the commission of the act decriminalises the act has been declared invalid) - Decision of the Constitutional Court of Georgia of 29 September 2015 No 3/1/608, 609 - website, 13.10.2015
+4. The cassation appeal shall be reviewed within the scope of the appeal and the response. (the normative content of paragraph 4 of this article that excludes the possibility of the court of cassation to go beyong the scope of the cassation appeal and to release a person from liability where a law adopted after the commission of the act decriminalises the act shall be deemed to be invalid) - Decision of the Constitutional Court of Georgia of 29 September 2015 No 3/1/608,609 - website, 13.10.2015.

-- 5. After the parties make their statements, rebuttals shall be made first by the appellant and then the opposing party. - 6.
-If the convicted person (acquitted person) is present during the hearing, his/her right to the final statement shall be guaranteed. - 7.
-The presiding judge shall specify a reasonable period for the parties to make statements and make rebuttals. - 8.
-The presiding judge may not determine the length of a party's final statement, but he/she can stop the person if he/she is referring to a circumstance that is not related to the case reviewed.
+5. After the parties make their statements, rebuttals shall be made first by the appellant and then the opposing party.

+6. If the convicted person (acquitted person) is present during the hearing, his/her right to the final statement shall be guaranteed.

+7. The presiding judge shall specify a reasonable period for the parties to make statements and make rebuttals.

+8. The presiding judge may not determine the length of a party's final statement, but he/she can stop the person if he/she is referring to a circumstance that is not related to the case reviewed.

-Decision of the Constitutional Court of Georgia of 29 September 2015 No 3/1/608, 609 - website, 13.10.2015
+Decision of the Constitutional Court of Georgia of 29 September 2015 No 3/1/608,609 - website, 13.10.2015 a) overrule the judgement of conviction of the court of appeal and render a judgement of acquittal instead;